Factbox: Contrasting Chinese, U.S. statements on trade war agreement

 90-DAY TIMEFRAME FOR TALKS

-The White House said talks would take place to resolve within the next 90 days specific U.S. complaints like forced technology transfer, or else existing 10 percent tariffs would go up to 25 percent.
-They had been scheduled to increase to 25 percent on Jan.
-1 but were postponed as part of the agreement.
+The White House said talks would take place to resolve within the next 90 days specific U.S. complaints such as forced technology transfer, or else existing 10 percent tariffs would go up to 25 percent.
+These had been scheduled to increase to 25 percent on Jan.
+1 but were postponed as part of the weekend agreement.

 Wang did not mention this timeframe, though Chinese state media has.
 Vice Commerce Minister Wang Shouwen told reporters that China and the United States would step up talks to remove the existing 25 percent tariffs (on some other products), but gave no timeframe.